New Risk Bounds for 2D Total Variation Denoising: Introduction

 In Theorem~\ref{Thm:notuning} of this paper we answer this question in the affirmative by constructing such a fully data driven estimator.

 The rest of the paper is organised as follows.
-In Section~\ref{Sec:results}, we state our main theorems.
-Then in Section~\ref{sec:discuss}, we discuss connections of our results with some recent works and also demonstrate simulation results which support and verify our main theorems.
-The next three sections describe the proofs of our main theorems and intermediate results.
+In Section~\ref{Sec:results}, we state our main results.
+Then in Section~\ref{sec:discuss}, we discuss connections of our results with some recent works and also present simulation studies which support and verify our main theorems.
+The proofs of our main results involve sharp bounds on the {\em Gaussian widths} (see \eqref{def:gauss_width} in Section~\ref{sec:gauss_width_bnd_results}) for some special classes of matrices.
+We obtain these bounds based on a generic approach which we detail in Section~\ref{sec:chaining}.
+The next five sections describe the proofs of our main theorems and intermediate results.
 Section~\ref{Sec:appendix} is the appendix which contains proofs of some auxiliary results.